emilybernard1/BookAndCraftTrackerApp/README.md

 Goals:
 Primary: Make sure I really understand and build a solid foundation of how to build a back end
 Stretch: Front End Design.
 I really want to try to dive deeper here this week, because it feels like my weak point.

+Future Version Possibilities:
+-Make it so the user can decide anything they want to log/track -Could make it into more of an online BUJO

+Back up idea:
+My bucketlist Travel and book tracker
+Overview:
+A tracker app that holds a bucket list of places that the user wants to visit and the books they would like to take with them.

 Wireframes: